Baby on Baby

 Baby on Baby is the debut studio album by American rapper DaBaby.
-It was released on March 1, 2019, by Interscope Records and South Coast Music Group.
+It was released on March 1, 2019, by Interscope Records, Alamo Records, and South Coast Music Group.
 It features guest appearances from fellow rappers Offset, Rich Homie Quan, Rich the Kid and Stunna 4 Vegas.

 Release and promotion

 A music video for "Baby Sitter" was released on April 3, 2019.
 A music video for "Pony" was released May 20, 2019.
 The songs "Walker Texas Ranger" and an alternate version of "Best Friend" without Rich the Kid were featured on DaBaby's previous mixtape Blank Blank.

 Singles

 "Suge" was released to rhythmic contemporary radio on April 23, 2019, as the album's lead single.
 A music video for "Suge" was released on March 4, 2019.
 The song has since peaked at number 7 on the US Billboard Hot 100 and at number 5 on the Hot R&B/Hip-Hop Songs chart.
 On May 15, 2019, the single was certified gold by the Recording Industry Association of America (RIAA) for sales of over 500,000 digital copies in the United States.

 "Baby Sitter" featuring Offset was released to rhythmic contemporary radio on August 13, 2019, as the album's second single.